sownteedev/dotfiles/README.md

 ###### 🌸 INSTALL DOTFILES

 > **WARNING**: Script will initially reinstall all drivers.
-If you don't need it, you can skip it.
+If you don't need it, you can skip it.(Perfect with Resolution 2560x1600)

 ```
 git clone https://github.com/sownteedev/dotfiles.git --depth=1